AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 1. Tap **Create** &gt; **Text** Or select a text asset and tap **Edit**.
 1. Specify the following information for the text:

     * **Title: (Optional)** Enter the title for the text asset.
-Titles need not be unique and can have special characters and non-english characters.
+Titles do not need to be unique and can have special characters and non-english characters.
 Texts are referred by their titles (when available) such as in thumbnails and asset properties.
     * **Name:** The unique name for the text asset.
 No two assets (text, condition, or list) in any state can exist with the same name.
 In the Name field, you can enter only English language characters, numbers, and hyphens.
 The Name field is automatically populated based on the Title field.
 The special characters, spaces, numbers, and non-English characters entered in the Title field are replaced with hyphens in the Name field.
 Although the value in the Title field is automatically copied to the Name, you can edit the value.
     * **Description**: Type a description of the asset.
     * **Data Dictionary**: Optionally, select the data dictionary in which to map.
 This attribute enables you to add references to data dictionary elements in the text asset.